 Now I am not saying the only kids at Duke are from rich families and that you won’t get in or fit in, but I am sure 90% of the parents could pay for their child’s entire education if they had gotten in.

-Our admission officer was Alecia Mahato who is the admissions officer for certain counties in NC, Canada, and international students.
-She started the information session with the short presentation from which all I remember is the video “Kyle Gets Buckets”.
+Our admission officer was Alecia Mahato, who is the admissions officer for certain counties in NC, Canada, and international students.

-From the beginning, Alecia emphasized the spirit Duke students possess ranging from sports to abroad opportunities to trying out multiple classes to see your best fit.
+From the beginning, Alecia emphasized the spirit Duke students possess, ranging from sports to abroad opportunities to try out multiple classes to see your best fit.

 Luckily, Duke allows you to change your college (before you declare your major obviously), but it is harder to change from Trinity School of Arts & Sciences to Pratt School of Engineering.

 This is because, in order to enroll in the Pratt School of Engineering, you need to take two required classes: Calculus & Physics (the types were not specified).

 The Trinity School of Arts & Sciences offers a big buffet of selections to choose from.
 There are 48 majors, 50 minors, and 20 certificates.

 The Pratt School of Engineering offers 5 majors, 3 minors, and 7 certificates.
 Duke encourages you to declare your major at the end of sophomore year (it would suck if you ended up as an engineer if you wanted to be a surgeon).

 But if you are absolutely 100% positively sure that you want to major in Biomedical Engineering and minor in German, then you can declare at the end of the freshman year.

 Duke provides over 100 merit scholarships, and half of them go to students who require financial aid: